Talk to a Hail Expert

 Nebraska's susceptibility to severe hailstorms poses significant risks to businesses, particularly those with outdoor assets like vehicle fleets, equipment, and inventory.
 In April 2025, a violent hailstorm struck eastern Nebraska, delivering baseball-sized hail and wind gusts exceeding 80 mph.
 The storm caused extensive damage to properties, including commercial buildings and vehicles.

-In the April 2025 storm, hail greater than 1 inch in diameter impacted approximately 8,921 residential properties in Nebraska, with a combined reconstruction value of $2.4 billion.
+At the mid-point of 2026 Nebraska has already experienced 235 hail events, some with hail as large at 3.5 inches.
+(Source: Stormer Site) In an April 2025 storm, hail greater than 1 inch in diameter impacted approximately 8,921 residential properties in Nebraska, with a combined reconstruction value of $2.4 billion.
 While this estimate focuses on residential properties, the widespread nature of the storm suggests that businesses also suffered substantial damages.
 Implementing hail protection systems, such as protective hail netting for vehicles and equipment, is essential to mitigate these risks and protect valuable assets across the state.

 4. Kansas: Frequent and Severe Storms

-A notable recent event occurred on April 28, 2025, when a severe hailstorm swept through eastern Kansas.
-The storm produced hailstones up to 2.5 inches in diameter, with areas around Manhattan, Kansas, reporting wind-driven hail and gusts exceeding 50 mph.
-The storm impacted approximately 47,805 properties across 14 states, including Kansas.
-Source: hailtrace.com
+A notable recent event occurred on April 26, 2026, when a severe hailstorm swept through Salina, Kansas.
+The storm produced hailstones up to 2 inches in diameter, damaging cars and businesses.
+(Source: KWCH)

 5. Oklahoma: A History of Hail Damage